vdaas/vald/docs/contributing/coding-style.md

 1. test case name

     Test case name should be readable, meaningful and understandable easily.
-    If you create a new test, the test name should be named based on the below-naming templates.
+    If you create a new test, the test name should be named based on the below naming templates.

     - Success cases:
         - Start with `success` or `{verb} success` or `success {verb}`